Tobby-web/Online-Chess-App/README.md

 # Online-Chess-App
-Need guide with building an online Chess app
+Need guide with building an online Chess app from scratch